 Forum on Debt and Development (FONDAD).
 But then I received core funding from the Dutch

 Ministry of Foreign Affairs.
 As a network and research center FONDAD still exists, and I am still its director.
 Since May 2008 FONDAD has operated without a budget.
 In fact I have been working for FONDAD more than eight years without being paid for it.
 This proves that it is possible to constitute, or rather continue, an international group without a budget.
 So could a G24 still be formed, building on members of the FONDAD network and including a few more thinkers with additional expertise (see below)?
+My proposal was and is that we create a network of 24 persons to exchange ideas about possible improvements in the global system.
+Yeah, I know that all kinds of groups and organizations are doing that.
+My point is, that the G24 I envisage - which might better be

 called G25 to avoid confusion with the existing G24 - gives an extra boost,

+both intellectual and practical.
 For me, the G25 would consist of 25 creative thinkers who are experts in

 the fields of politics and economics, socio-economic issues (including